VikaAvd/jenkins-test-repo/README.md

    - `pytest --html=output/report.html --self-contained-html`
    - After running the tests with `pytest --html=output/report.html --self-contained-html`, open output/report.html in your web browser to view the detailed test report.

-## Test Reports
+## CI/CD Integration
-After running the tests, the following will be generated:
-- Console output: A summary of test results.
-- HTML Report: If using pytest-html, open output/report.html in your browser to view detailed results.
-- Other formats: PyTest can generate additional report types if configured.
+The project is integrated with Jenkins using a Jenkinsfile stored in the repository.
+The pipeline consists of:
+- Checkout: Retrieves code from GitHub.
+- Install Dependencies: Installs Python packages.
+- Run Tests: Executes the tests using PyTest.
+- Deploy (CD): Merges the develop branch into main and pushes the updated main branch to GitHub.

 ## Troubleshooting

 Connection Issues:
 If you receive errors verify that:
-- ODBC Driver: The correct ODBC driver is installed and visible to Python.
+- pymssql is installed and your database connection parameters are correct.
 - SQL Server Connectivity: Ensure TCP/IP is enabled and the correct server information is configured in db_connection.py.
 - SQL Server Browser is running.
 - Permissions: Confirm that the user has the required permissions on the TRN database.
-- Module Import Issues: If you encounter ModuleNotFoundError for db_connection, ensure your PYTHONPATH is set correctly or run tests from the project root.

 Test Failures:
-- Review the PyTest console output and the HTML report (if generated) for detailed error messages.
+- Review the console output and generated reports for error details.
 - Check your SQL queries and database connection settings for any discrepancies.
+- Check and update the connection parameters in db_connection.py.

+CI/CD Issues:
+- Verify that Jenkins can access GitHub (e.g., correct credentials and webhook configuration).